Software Development Life Cycle (SDLC) Explained: Phases, Models & Best Practices (2025)

 A healthy SDLC includes feedback loops from production back into planning and design, so the product keeps evolving instead of decaying.

-10. Popular SDLC Models: Waterfall, Agile, V-Model & More
+11. Popular SDLC models: Waterfall, Agile, V-Model & more

-In modern teams, SDLC is often implemented inside Agile frameworks (like Scrum or Kanban) and combined with DevOps practices.
+In modern teams, SDLC is implemented inside Agile frameworks (Scrum, Kanban) and combined with DevOps practices.
+The big change is how much is automated and how fast the feedback loop runs.

-Some pitfalls appear again and again in real projects:
+These pitfalls show up again and again in real projects:

-If you’re a solo developer or in a tiny team, you don’t need a heavyweight SDLC – but you do need some structure.
+If you’re solo or in a tiny team, you don’t need a heavyweight SDLC — but you do need structure.
+The goal is to avoid chaos without adding overhead that kills momentum.

 A lightweight SDLC for small projects might look like:

-It’s a structured process that describes how software moves from idea to a running, maintained product through phases like planning, design, implementation, testing, deployment, and maintenance.
+SDLC is a structured process describing how software moves from idea to a running, maintained product through phases like planning, design, implementation, testing, deployment, and maintenance.

 Is SDLC only for big organisations?

-No. Big organisations often have more formal SDLC processes, but the same ideas – planning, structured implementation, testing, and maintenance – help small teams and individuals produce better software with less stress.
+No. Big organisations often have more formal processes, but the same ideas help small teams ship higher quality software with fewer surprises.

-It depends on your context.
+It depends on your domain.
 Regulated industries need more.
-Small teams can often succeed with concise, targeted documents: clear requirements, simple diagrams, test cases, and basic runbooks.
-Focus on useful, up-to-date documentation rather than quantity.
+Most teams succeed with concise, targeted documentation: requirements, a few diagrams, test strategy, and basic operational notes.
+Prioritise useful, maintained docs.

 Key SDLC & software terms (quick glossary)